Double Degree Programme Framework and Guidelines

 13. Fees

-• For all other DDPs, students will pay two times the prevailing tuition fee of the Faculty/School offering the home course (including all DDPs involving Law).
+• For all other DDPs, students will pay two times the prevailing tuition fee of the Faculty/School offering the home programme (including all DDPs involving Law).

 Fees payable beyond normal candidature period